The Capital Jewish Museum arrived late for a city like Washington.

 That distinction is what saves the museum from becoming generic.

 That framing is sharper than a standard community-history museum.
-Washington is not just another American city with Jewish residents.
+Washington is more than another American city with Jewish residents.
 It is the seat of federal power, a place where questions of religious liberty, immigration, civil rights, statecraft, lobbying, and public memory land differently.
 A museum in this city has to decide whether it wants to display artifacts or interpret that pressure field.

 The Capital Jewish Museum has chosen the second path.